Overview

 How to Correct Errors on Your Credit Report

-If you find incorrect information on your credit report, you can dispute errors directly with the credit bureaus.
-Each bureau has an online dispute process:
+If you find incorrect information on your credit report, you can dispute errors in a couple different ways:

 Experian